BeNikk/fb/README.md

 # MINI GROUP

-So I was prepping for my **Web Tech exam**...
+So I was prepping for my **Web Tech exam** and wanted to code a project in PHP.
-And then I remembered: *Zuckerberg built the first Facebook using PHP & MySQL*.
-So yeah , I built this.
+So yeah , I built this, wanted to know how zuckerberg might have built the initial version of Facebook.

 Just a simple app where you can:
 -  Register